Jasuv/CSC-317-group-project-2/README.md

-# CS317 Final Project - Ecommerece Store
+# CS317 Final Project - Ecommerce Store
+## This website CodeQuad allows you to purchase inline services such as a mobile app or logo design.
+## The website has a fully functional front and back end with the ability to create an account, add to a cart, and checkout.

 # Todo: Find Images for all services
 | Name                                   | Image Filename               |